alexking/good-and-cheap/README.md

 I've included a [Javascript reference client](http://alexking.github.io/good-and-cheap/) to help in checking the data, and developing the format.
 You can view it on [github pages](http://alexking.github.io/good-and-cheap/), or start it locally using `rake serve`.

 ![reference](readme-1.png)

+This is also a work in progress, and doesn't understand how `ways` elements work yet.

 ### Data
 Data is available in YAML or JSON, and recipes use the following format specification.